The Belize Zoo and Tropical Education Center

 Click here : more information on the ADOPT AN ANIMAL program as well as other programs at The Belize Zoo.

-Watch the video below to understand more about how The Belize Zoo was started.
+Watch the video above to understand more about how The Belize Zoo was started.
 You will also hear about the latest updates to the zoo to make it more accessible for the physically challenged.
 Updating The Belize Zoo to accommodate wheel chairs has also opened The Belize Zoo up to other visitors, such as mothers with baby strollers, that may otherwise have not come.